hivesolutions/cameo/README.md

 # [![Cameo Framework](res/logo.png)](http://cameo.hive.pt)

-A generic framework for ios interaction that provides a series of utilities.
+A generic framework for iOS interaction that provides a series of utilities.

 ## Adding header file